LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Pay attention to colours and their contrast
 * Test fully with a keyboard only, does everything work, can you see where you are and does anything odd happen?
 * Test fully with a screen reader, anything to report?
-* Adjust the browser size, adjust the zoom levels, test again when you have adjusted the sizes (320px width & 256px height is an absolute must), does everything act the way you expect?
+* Adjust the browser size, adjust the zoom levels, test again when you have adjusted the sizes (320px width & 256px height is an absolute must), does everything act the way you expect, anything missing?
 To achieve these sizes simply set the page 1280px width 1024px height and then set zoom to 400% because 1280 / 4 = 320, etc. If you are unsure how to get precise viewport widths, I open the DevTools before shrinking the window down, this displays a small bit of text showing the current size
 * Can you complete all actions?
 * Use your automated tools, remember they only test a snapshot of how the site is at the moment you run the scan, they cannot open widgets for you, open them manually and test again
 * If you understand HTML and/or ARIA, feel free to examine the DOM, feel free to validate the HTML at [the HTML validator](https://validator.w3.org/), which may help highlight some issues
 * Don't get too hung up on the tools, they can only get you so far and honestly, they won't get you far at all, here
-* Record your notes, just type them up somewhere, for comparison later, don't even worry too much if you don't know which SC to fail something against, just do what you can
+* Record your notes, just type them up somewhere, for comparison later, don't even worry too much if you don't know which SC to fail something against, just do what you can, it's a learning exercise, not an initiation test
 * If you find anything that smells funny we have tonnes of guides on here, feel free to consult them or indeed, any other accessibility-related websites, to learn a bit about the issue
 * You tested an element on one page, it now appears on another, it looks the same, but is is?
 * Take your time, it's not a race, it's a learning exercise